QUESTION 1. (Actually a whole series of related questions)

 only answer refers to reception in Cyprus.

-To receive free to air Russian (and Ukranian) language channels in the UK I'd heartily recommend
+To receive free to air Russian (and Ukrainian) language channels in the UK I'd heartily recommend

 your two satellite transparent dish system - just point it at Hotbird 13E and Sirius 5E instead of